 Many disease modifying therapies (DMTs) for MS work by suppressing or modifying the immune system.
-Some MS medications might increase the likelihood of developing complications from a COVID-19 infection but this risk needs to be balanced with the risks of stopping or delaying treatment.
+Some MS medications might increase the likelihood of developing complications from a COVID-19 infection but this risk needs to be balanced with the risks of stopping treatment.
 We recommend that:

-- People with MS currently taking DMTs continue with their treatment. - People who develop symptoms of COVID-19 or test positive for the infection discuss their MS therapies with their MS care provider or another health care professional who is familiar with their care. - Before starting on any new DMT, people with MS discuss with their healthcare professional which therapy is the best choice for their individual disease course and disease activity in light of COVID-19 risk in the region.
-The following information should be considered during decision-making: - Interferons and glatiramer acetate are unlikely to impact negatively on COVID-19 severity.
-There is some preliminary evidence that interferons may reduce the need for hospitalisation due to COVID-19.
+- People with MS currently taking DMTs continue with their treatment. - People who develop symptoms of COVID-19 or test positive for the infection discuss their MS therapies with their MS care provider or another health care professional who is familiar with their care. - Before starting on any new DMT, people with MS discuss with their healthcare professional which therapy is the best choice for their individual disease course and disease activity in light of COVID-19 risk in the region. - Those who are due to start on a DMT but have not yet done so, should consider selecting a treatment that does not reduce specific immune cells (lymphocytes).
+Examples include: interferons, glatiramer acetate, or natalizumab.
+Medications that reduce lymphocytes over longer intervals include alemtuzumab, cladribine, ocrelizumab and rituximab. - The following oral DMTs may reduce the ability of the immune system to respond to an infection: fingolimod, dimethyl fumarate, teriflunomide and siponimod.
+People should carefully consider the risks and benefits of initiating these treatments during the COVID-19 pandemic. - People with MS who are currently taking alemtuzumab, cladribine, ocrelizumab, rituximab, fingolimod, dimethyl fumarate, teriflunomide or siponimod and are living in a community with a COVID-19 outbreak should isolate as much as possible to reduce their risk of infection.